Citizen consultations - SRRR sticker implantation in Saint-Laurent

 In the fall of 2023, Saint-Laurent held a public consultation on the possibility of introducing street parking for residents only (SRRR) stickers in the areas around four of the future REM stations on its territory.

-Teses areas are most likely to experience parking pressures:
+The zones located near the following stations are the most likely to experience parking pressure:

 The objective is to maintain residents’ quality of life, give them priority and ensure their safety.